Betty Shelley

 December’s Green Party

-December 2, 2024
+Wednesday, December 4, 2024

 Another EGC tradition, the Green Party celebrates the Winter season by bringing together a wide variety of greens that can be crafted into indoor and outdoor decorations while enjoying the company of others.